Software Support & Maintenance

 Software needs ongoing care.
 We provide it.

-Business requirements change.
-Security vulnerabilities get discovered.
-Frameworks release updates.
-Third-party APIs evolve or, occasionally, disappear.
-A system that was current and secure two years ago is quietly accumulating risk today.
 The question is not whether your software needs ongoing attention.
-It is whether that attention is planned or reactive.
+It's whether that attention is planned or reactive.
 We provide the planned kind.

-What maintenance actually involves
+What software maintenance actually involves

 Corrective